AdamMeyers/The_Termolator/README_termolator_add_ons.txt

    information for each of a list of terms.
 Warning: this may require a lot of disk space (at least 90 gb on a linux machine).

+1) This section currently applies differently to the English system on the one hand and the Chinese/French systems on the other.
+The English system includes a cache of Wikipedia data in a shelve datastructure (see the .slv files discussed below).
+It makes it possible for the English system to use this data without using an Internet connection.
+For the summary program (see below).
+The English system currently requires this component and the Chinese & French systems are using an online version instead.
+We intend to streamline this in the near future.

+   Other then the shelve part of the program, other components described below may be needed for all systems.
+We have not done a systematic check yet, but will do so in the future.

-1) Before using this program, you should first download a current wikipedia and two packages for reading in wikipedia into easily digestable forms.
+   Before using this program for English, you should first download a current wikipedia and two packages for reading in wikipedia into easily digestable forms.

    A) Get a Wikipedia .xml file: